 Mediation is a form of Alternative Dispute Resolution (ADR).
 Working with a completely neutral mediator trained in dealing with difficult discussions, both you and the homeowner are encouraged to discuss your perspectives and different options will be explored to resolve the issues without going to court.
 The UK judicial system and new European Union Alternative Dispute Resolution Directive now expect you to attempt ADR as a last attempt to resolve disputes before taking legal action.

 When a homeowner agrees to go through mediation, a mediator will empower you both by putting the decision-making back in your hands.
 They take your feelings and wishes into account as well as the evidence and facts.
 Everything you discuss is on a “without prejudice” basis and stays confidential.
 It’s only once you’ve reached a resolution and an agreement has been drafted and signed that the agreed outcome becomes binding.

-If you don’t want to communicate directly with the homeowner or vice versa, all mediation arrangements can be handled via Small Claims Mediation.
-You should use this letter template to inform the homeowner that you wish to go through mediation.
+If you don’t want to communicate directly with the homeowner or vice versa, all mediation arrangements can be handled via Mediation MK and you can email [email protected] to start the mediation.